 If you still want the convenience of an espresso machine that uses coffee pods, check out the Nespresso Creatista, the brand’s highest-end model that includes a built-in milk frother.
-Or, if you’re willing to delve into the world of true espresso, you might appreciate the more affordable Breville Bambino Plus.
-It’s one of our favorite espresso machines for home use and includes an automatic steam wand.
+Or, if you’re willing to delve into the world of true espresso, you might appreciate the more affordable Sage Bambino Plus.
+It’s one of our favourite espresso machines for home use and includes an automatic steam wand.

 The Nespresso Essenza Mini is best suited to someone looking for the tiniest possible espresso machine that still offers the convenience of pod-based brewing.
 If you only have 10 cm of counter space to spare, this machine will fit nicely and deliver you a reliably tasty morning cup.
 On the other hand, if you have a bit more room, larger options will deliver the same great-tasting coffee for less money.

 - Nosowitz, D. (2012, June 12).
 FYI: What is Espresso?
 Retrieved from https://www.popsci.com/technology/article/2012-06/fyi-what-espresso/